IBM/Hybrid-Cloud-Applications-and-Services/README.md

 # 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker

-1. Install [Docker CLI](https://www.docker.com/community-edition#/download) and create an on-promise database using Docker.
+1. Install [Docker CLI](https://www.docker.com/community-edition#/download) and create an on-premise database using Docker.
 Run the following commands to use the community's CouchDB Docker image.

     ```bash
     docker pull couchdb:latest